vatplanner/dataformats-vatsim-public/README.md

  * `vatsim-data.txt` and `vatsim-servers.txt` (not supported yet) should be loaded from randomly chosen servers in a round-robin fashion, i.e. decide a random server each time you download the files
    * June 2020: VATSIM now uses server-side load balancing for data feeds, so only one URL is now provided but the feature for cooperative client-side load balancing still exists, so expect to see multiple URLs at some point and continue to choose one randomly even if you currently only see one.
  * obey the minimum `RELOAD` intervals if specified in/parsed from those files
-   * June 2020: Temporarilly, reload intervals have been observed to have been practically removed by using floating point values.
+   * June 2020: Temporarily, reload intervals have been observed to have been practically removed by using floating point values.
 The limit has however been reset to 1 minute now (was 2 minutes a year ago).
 There is no longer any mention of reload intervals other than the now unexplained header field.
 It still does not make sense to fetch more often as current data seems to be updated at most once per minute.
+   * April 2021: Multiple official sources have recently communicated update and fetch intervals of 15 seconds but the reload interval field on JSON v3 format still exists with a granularity of minutes and has not changed (indicated minimum interval is still 1 minute).
+Check latest official VATSIM policies and statements on how to determine the actual reload interval wanted by VATSIM.

 Further or updated policies may be in effect; please read all available VATSIM-provided documents and regularly check the raw source files you are feeding into these parsers.